Circumcision

 5. Newborn circumcision does provide some protection from cancer of the penis.
 However, the overall risk of penis cancer is very low in developed countries, such as the United States.

-Most boys will do fine with or without a circumcision as long as they practice good personal hygiene.
+Most boys will do fine with or without circumcision as long as they practice good personal hygiene.
 Occasionally, a circumcision will become medically necessary to treat or avoid problems in the future.

 What is done during a circumcision?

-After the foreskin is removed, the edges of the skin are placed together using dissolvable suture or surgical glue.
+After the foreskin is removed, the edges of the skin are placed together using a dissolvable suture or surgical glue.
 The sutures, if present, will dissolve on their own after one to two weeks.

 Where will the circumcision be performed?